Most local government officials take responsibility for the accuracy of their work product.

 About making the state pay extra for accuracy: The WCCA clearly confirmed the clerks' rejection of the idea that accuracy is a normal managerial responsibility.
-Imagine a parks manager telling the county budget manager: “I signed off on this accounting of the user fees we collected this quarter.
+Imagine a parks manager telling the county budget manager: “I signed off on this accounting of the user fees we collected.
 If you want me to make sure it's right, you'll need to pay extra.”

 “...careful hand counting in a recount is the gold standard for assessing the true vote totals — in large part because of the greater focus on a single contest, more deliberate processing of ballots, and careful observation by campaign officials and other interested parties....”